 Step 5.
-Wait untill the process complets, you will see a message like "Symbolic link created for C:\path1… > C:\path2…".
+Wait until the process complete, you will see a message like "Symbolic link created for C:\path1… > C:\path2…".
 Then, go to Dropbox folder and website and check if all the files or folders have synced successfully.

 Step 7.
 Delete the linked folder as a normal folder.

 Step 9.
-Go to the Preferences of Dropbox desktop app, click Sync and Selective Sync, uncheck the the retrieved folder to hide it in this computer.
+Go to the Preferences of the Dropbox desktop app, click Sync and Selective Sync, and uncheck the retrieved folder to hide it on this computer.

-Method 3: Backup external hard drive to Dropbox using free backup software
+Method 3: Backup external hard drive to Dropbox automatically with AOMEI Backupper Standard

 Step 1.
 Connect the external hard drive to your computer and make sure it can be detected by Windows.

 Step 2.
-Launch AOMEI Backupper, in main page of AOMEI Backupper, click Sync and Basic Sync.
+Launch AOMEI Backupper, in the main page of AOMEI Backupper, click Sync and Basic Sync.

 Step 3.
 Click Add Folder and select folders from your external hard drive.

 Step 4.
-Click the inverted triangle and Select a cloud drive.
+Click the inverted triangle at the second box and Select a cloud drive.
 Then, you will see all the available cloud drives in the Select Cloud window, select Dropbox and click OK.

 Step 5.
-Click Schedule and select daily/weekly/monthly.
-From specific time, you can set start time, finish time, and when to sync files.
+Click Schedule Sync and select Daily/Weekly/Monthly.
+From a specific time, you can set start time, finish time, and when to sync files.
 Then, confirm the items you select and click Start Sync.

-◉ Both event triggers and USB plug in feature in the Schedule is not avaiable in the free version of AOMEI Backupper.
+◉ Both Event triggers and USB plug in features in the Schedule Sync are not available in the free version of AOMEI Backupper.
 You need to upgrade to AOMEI Backupper Professional before using it.

 ◉ Don't modify the source folder name, otherwise this software will not sync changes anymore.